mhucka/mediawiki-google-spreadsheet-extension/README.md

 google-spreadsheet-mw-plugin
 ============================

-A MediaWiki plug-in for accessing values in a Google Spreadsheet.
+A [MediaWiki](http://www.mediawiki.org) plug-in for accessing values in a Google Spreadsheet.

 ----
 *Author*: Michael Hucka (http://www.cds.caltech.edu/~mhucka)

-*Copyright*: Copyright (C) 2012 by the California Institute of Technology, Pasadena, USA.
+*Copyright*: Copyright (C) 2012-2014 by the California Institute of Technology, Pasadena, USA.

 *License*: This code is licensed under the LGPL version 2.1.
-Please see the Please see the file "../COPYING.txt" for details.
+Please see the Please see the file [../COPYING.txt](https://github.com/mhucka/google-spreadsheet-mw-plugin/COPYING.html) for details.

 *Repository*: https://github.com/mhucka/google-spreadsheet-mw-plugin